Published 17. Apr. 2017

 - ASML, a well-known manufacturer of chip-making equipment, suggested running a pilot within the constraints of the finance function to facilitate the creation of data, reporting and process optimization.

-- A Financial Services organization participating in the round-table implemented bots to aid with the credit request process to achieve higher response rates, higher accuracy, and naturally lower cost of processing.
+- A Financial Services organization participating in the round-table implemented robots to aid with the credit request process to achieve higher response rates, higher accuracy, and naturally lower cost of processing.
 “In total credit decisions to a value of $55M are automated this way daily.”

-- And finally, Randstad started a project with a bot they named “Rob,” who focuses on reconciliation of data across various systems – a job very much in the category of “non-value adding, repetitive tasks.”
+- And finally, Randstad started a project with a robot they named “Rob,” who focuses on reconciliation of data across various systems – a job very much in the category of “non-value adding, repetitive tasks.”
 “Rob” is loved so much inside Randstad already that ‘he’ has recently been voted ‘employee of the month.’
 Just think about that….

 This brought up the topic of ‘redundancy.’
 The technology is there; it’s the people that need to make the big shift.